Contributing to CfRR#

 Highlighting Issues#

-If you would like to contribute to the program but don’t have the time to become a helper or develop course content.
-Auditing the course content is an excellent way to refresh your understanding of content and help improve the CfRR program.
-While due care is taken to ensure that the program’s material is accurate and up to date, mistakes do happen, and some of the content on the website may be incorrect.
+If you would like to contribute to the programme but don’t have the time to become a helper or develop course content, auditing the course materials is an excellent way to refresh your understanding of content and help improve the CfRR program.
+While due care is taken to ensure that the programme’s material is accurate and up to date, mistakes do happen, and some of the content on the website may be incorrect.
 It might also be the case that you think there is a better way to explain a concept or add additional context to part of a course.
-We want to make the CfRR content the best possible, so it’s better to raise it and verify even if you are unsure if the content needs changing.
-We are a very friendly bunch, so we are more than happy to have feedback on the program.
+We want to make the CfRR content the best possible, so it’s better to raise any queries and verify the materials, even if you are unsure if the content needs changing.
+We are a very friendly bunch, so we are more than happy to have feedback on the programme.

 Types of Issue#